kurai-foundation/express-router/README.md

 Optionally, you can customize the display of documentation using the `swagger` field in the configuration

-The documentation will be generated automatically from schemes and registered routes, the names will be set to automatically generated strings.
+The documentation will be generated automatically from schemas and registered routes, the names will be set to automatically generated strings.

 If desired, the route can be set the exception list and name manually,